apache/cassandra-java-driver/CONTRIBUTING.md

 Also, if your IDE sorts import statements automatically, make sure it follows the same order as the
 formatter: all static imports in ASCII sort order, followed by a blank line, followed by all regular imports in ASCII sort order.
+In addition, please avoid using wildcard imports.

 ## Working on an issue